 Acid present in these energy drinks destroys tooth enamel.
 The high amounts of sugar and citric acids in energy drinks can destroy your teeth at a fast pace.
 No enamel is going to stand up against that for very long.
 Prolonged exposure to it causes the minerals in enamel to soften and erode, a process called de-mineralization.

-If you crave for an energy drink, it is advised to rinse your mouth out with water or chew gum.
-To avoid the acid to spread on teeth surfaces causing erosion, wait for an hour to brush your teeth after drinking sports and energy drinks.
+If you crave an energy drink, it is advised to rinse your mouth out with water or chew gum.
+To avoid the acid spreading on teeth surfaces causing erosion, wait for an hour to brush your teeth after drinking sports and energy drinks.

 Healthier Ways to Get An Energy Boost